Chapter 5101:9-4 Acquistion and Procurement

 (c) Taxes; and

-(A) The county agency must notify the board of county commissioners for disposal of an asset when one of the following apply:
+(D) The county agency shall notify the board of county commissioners for disposal of personal property when one of the following apply:

-(1) The loss of the asset was claimed for federal financial participation (FFP);
+(1) The loss of the personal property was claimed for federal financial participation (FFP);

-(2) The asset is not needed by the county agency for public use; or
+(2) The personal property is not needed by the county agency for public use; or

-(3) The asset is obsolete or unfit for the use for which the county agency acquired it.
+(3) The personal property is obsolete or unfit for the use for which the county agency acquired it.

-(B) Once the board of county commissioners is notified by the county agency, it is the board's responsibility to dispose of the asset.
+(E) Once the board of county commissioners is notified by the county agency, it is the board's responsibility to dispose of the personal property.

-(C) In accordance with section 307.12 of the Revised Code, when the board of county commissioners finds, by resolution, that the county has an asset that is not needed for public use or is obsolete or unfit for the use for which it was acquired, disposal options include the following:
+(F) In accordance with section 307.12 of the Revised Code, when the board of county commissioners finds, by resolution, that the county has personal property that is not needed for public use or is obsolete or unfit for the use for which it was acquired, disposal options include the following:

-(1) An asset that has been determined to have no value may be discarded or salvaged;
+(1) Personal property that has been determined to have no value may be discarded or salvaged;

-(D) When the county agency notifies the board that an asset is not of immediate need, the board may lease the asset to any municipal corporation, township, political subdivision of the state ,or a county land reutilization corporation.
+(5) If the value of the personal property is five thousand dollars or less, the board may lease the personal property to any municipal corporation, township, political subdivision of the state, or a county land reutilization corporation.